autodiffml65-rgb/Dataset-Paper/README.md

 # PotSim: A Large-Scale Simulated Dataset for Benchmarking AI Techniques on Potato Crop

 This repository contains the official implementation associated with this paper.
+As this is a double-blind submision- we provide a subset of our large scale data in `data\data_subset`

 ## Description: